How to lodge for transfer duty

 Registering with other agencies

 You must pay the duty and have your documents stamped before you register them with the relevant authority.
-For example, the stamped Form 1 Transfer and Form 24 are registered with the Department of Natural Resources, Mines and Energy.
+For example, the stamped Form 1 Transfer and Form 24 are registered with the Titles Registry.